Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: The code and the initial conditions of the main simulation

 Figure \ref{fig1}(b) illustrates the structure of a hydrodynamic collimated jet close to the jet's head in Ref. \cite{Bromberg11}.
 The jet consists of light material, that moves through material with a larger mass density.

 A collimation shock, which is not depicted in Fig. \ref{fig1}(b), has shocked the pair plasma close to the base of the jet.

 Our simulation setup exploits the symmetry of the jet by slicing it along the dashed line in Fig. \ref{fig1}(b), which results in the distribution of the pair cloud shown in Fig. \ref{fig1}(a).
 We use reflecting boundary conditions, which cuts the computing time in half and helps us to identify the physical processes at work.
-Effects introduced by the reflecting boundary at $x=0$ are limited to an interval with a width $\lambda_s$ close to the boundary and the boundary will fix the phase of the growing filamentation modes.
+Numerical artifacts introduced by the reflecting boundary at $x=0$ are limited to an interval with a width $\lambda_s$ close to the boundary as we show in the next section.
+The boundary fixes the phase of the filamentation modes that grow closest to the boundary.
 We stop the main simulation at $t_s=3150$ (unit : $\omega_p^{-1}$) when the fastest particles, which were reflected at the boundary $y=2L_y/3$, return to the region of interest.